Context management

 Last updated

-When you define intent in Dialogflow, you can set one or more input or output contexts.
+When you define in , you can set one or more input or output .
 These contexts are used to limit the scope of specific intents so that they will be triggered only when certain conditions are met.

 We’ve already discussed a simple example of a restaurant chatbot, with two different skills triggered by the same utterance – “How much will it be?”.
 One skill, to calculate the delivery cost, should be triggered only in the context of arranging the delivery order, and another, calculating the reservation cost, should be triggered only when the user is asking about the reservation.